Spicy Jalapeno Cranberry Sauce

 Cranberries are high in Vitamin C, Vitamin A, and Vitamin K. They also contain proanthrocyanidins which are antioxidants.

-This is a keto holiday side dish that can be made days ahead of time.
+This is a holiday side dish that can be made days ahead of time.
 Store this spicy cranberry sauce in an airtight container in the refrigerator for up to 5 days.